percona/pmm/README.md

 ## Link checking

 We're using the `mkdocs-htmlproofer-plugin` link checking plugin to detect broken URLs.
-It works great but increases the build time significantly (by between 10 and 50 times longer).
+It works well, but increases the build time significantly (by between 10 and 50 times longer).

-The plugin is installed in our [PMM documentation Docker image] and by the GitHub action but it is commented out in `mkdocs.yml`.
+The plugin is installed in our [PMM documentation Docker image] and by the GitHub action, but it is commented out in `mkdocs.yml`.

 To enable it for local builds, uncomment the line with `htmlproofer` in the `plugins` section of `mkdocs.yml` and parse the build output for warnings.